Cartan Actions of Higher Rank Abelian Groups and their Classification: Infinite returns: Finding a dense -orbit

 Since $p \in S_N$, we know that $p$ has accumulation of some type I-V described above.
 We prove that at least one of (a), (b) or (c) holds in each of the cases.
-The numbering of types I-V was made so that the proof of Lemma \ref{lem:extending-SN} proceeded in a linear fashion.
-While the accumulation types of Lemma \ref{lem:closure-types} are the same, the proof proceeds more naturally in a different order: III, V, II, I, IV.
+We prove Lemma \ref{lem:closure-types} for each type of accumulation, in the following order: III, V, II, I, IV.

 \begin{proof}[Proof of Lemma \ref{lem:closure-types}, Type III] In type III, we know that $W^H(p)$ accumulates to $p$ only along the $\R^k$-orbit of $p$.
 We claim that $\Gamma = \set{ a \in \R^k : a\cdot p \in W^H(p)}$ is a subgroup.
 Indeed, if $a \in \Gamma$, there exists a $W^H$-path $\rho$ starting from $p$ such that $e(\rho) = a\cdot p$.
 Then $(-a) \cdot \rho$ is a $W^H$-path starting from $a^{-1} \cdot p$ and ending at $p$.
 Reversing the path results in a path from $p$ to $(-a) \cdot p$.
 That is, $(-a) \in \Gamma$.